 As for the water, Himalayan water is generally considered safe and pure enough to be consumed directly.
 But usually for the trek whenever possible, the water is purified by boiling with chlorine tablets and then made available for drinking.
 DO NOT consume water directly from any source without checking in with your trainer and guides.

 Just as the trek, the initial stage of preparing for it can be daunting as well.
 What essentials you need is usually a big task and check-list is necessary to make sure you don't forget anything behind.
 With the gain in altitude, the temperatures drop dramatically and blankets of white snow greet you into the mystical land of the Himalayas.
 To stay safe and fit for the journey, prepare yourself mentally and physically and arrange for all supplies beforehand.

-1. Tents - Accommodation is the major concern.
+1. Tents - Accommodation is a major concern.
 Usually, 2 men sharing tents are provided in the package of your trekking party and you don't have to carry your personal ones.